Logarithmic motivic homotopy theory: Realization functors

 Artin and Mazur \cite{zbMATH03290088} defined the \'etale homotopy type of a scheme $X$ as a pro-object in the homotopy category of simplicial sets.
 Friedlander \cite{zbMATH03855996} promoted this to a pro-object of simplicial sets.
 More recently, Lurie established that the \'etale homotopy type can given by the shape of an $\infty$-topos, see \cite[Example 7.1.6.9]{HTT}.
 Suppose $k$ is a field of characteristic $p$.
 For every prime $\ell\neq p$, Isaksen \cite[Theorem 6]{zbMATH02081955} constructed a left Quillen functor, whose underlying functor of $\infty$-categories is the \'etale realization functor

 sending $X\in \Sm/k$ to its \'etale homotopy type for every prime $\ell\neq p$, where $\infPro(\infSpc)^{\Z/\ell}$, reviewed in Definition \ref{ketreal.7} below, is a certain localization of the $\infty$-category of pro-spaces $\infPro(\infSpc)$.
+Here, $\infPro(-)$ denotes the $\infty$-category of pro-objects.
 An equivalent construction in terms of shape theory was given by Hoyois in \cite{Hoyoisetalesymmetric}.
 Based on this, Zargar \cite{zbMATH07103864} constructed the stable \'etale realization functor.
 To construct the log \'etale realization functor one may proceed as Isaksen in \cite{zbMATH02081955}; however, we will follow the method developed by Hoyois and Zargar using $\infty$-categories.